amnesica/BelugaProject/INSTALL_DOCKER.md

 If you don't have a ADS-B receiver you can use the [Opensky-Network](https://opensky-network.org/).
 Create an account there first.

-0. Install docker and docker compose with [docker desktop](https://docs.docker.com/) and make it run (do the tutorial if necessary).
+0. Install docker and docker compose (at least version 2) from [here](https://docs.docker.com/desktop/install/ubuntu/) and make it run (do the tutorial if necessary).
 Use [this](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script) tutorial for installing docker on a Raspberry Pi

 1. Download the Beluga Project from [Github](https://github.com/amnesica/BelugaProject) as ZIP and extract it (TODO: Change 'dev' to 'master' in url)
     ```